Frequently Asked Questions

 Arrival is any time after 4:00pm; departure is by 10:00am.

-We have included a number of facilities in The Carthouse for disabled guests, although the bedrooms are all accessed by stairs.
+[/toggle_content] [toggle_content title=”Do you have any facilities for disabled guests?“] We have included a number of facilities in The Carthouse for disabled guests, although the bedrooms are all accessed by stairs.
 However, all other facilities are on the ground floor including a wet room with wheelchair access, with a shower, washbasin and wc designed for disabled use with suitable grab rails and an assist call.
 The front door of The Carthouse has ramped access and parking is immediately adjacent.
 Please contact us to discuss your needs and to ensure that we can provide for them.
-Further details are provided in our Access Statement
+Further details are provided in our Access Statement.

 Television sets in all cottages can display subtitling for those who are HOH, and we’re happy to help set this up, or help set up any assistive listening devices you may bring.

-As a guide, The Byre and The Haystore are suitable for up to 2 dogs, and The Carthouse for up to 3, but please contact us and we can discuss further.
-Each cottage has its own enclosed area where a dog can be let out.
+As a guide, The Byre and The Haystore are suitable for up to 2 dogs, and The Carthouse for 4, but please contact us and we can discuss further (as an example, if only one bedroom is being used in either The Byre or The Haystore there’s additional sleeping space for more than 2 dogs, and we’ve had more than 4 in The Carthouse depending on size, breed etc).
+Each cottage has its own enclosed area where dogs can be let out.
 Please note that we have our own dogs, and guests’ dogs must be kept well under control in the grounds.

-No dogs on the furniture or in the bedrooms, please, and dogs must not be left behind when the guests are out.
+No dogs in the bedrooms, please, but if you bring your own throws dogs can be on the sofas (we can usually supply something if you forget throws or need more).
+Dogs must not be left behind when the guests are out.

 Both the local pubs are dog friendly.